ncmreynolds/muthur/README.md

 ## Setting up a Telegram Group chat

 You can message MUTHUR directly but you probably want to add them to a group chat so everybody has the message history.
 Create a normal group chat called whatever you want then add the Telegram bot account to it.
-When you do so you **must** add the Telegram bot account as an administrator otherwise it can't see all the messages.
+When you do so you **must** add the Telegram bot account as an administrator otherwise it can't see the messages.

-## Setting who can send messages to the Telegram bot
+## Specifying who can send messages to the Telegram bot

 By default anybody in the world can message a Telegram bot.
 This could have bad consequences with spam and/or inappropriate messages coming in.

-The script that handles messages is set to restrict this to a set of specific accounts and you have to collect the numeric ID of every account that would like to access it.
+The script on the Raspberry Pi that handles messages is set to restrict this to a set of specific accounts and you have to collect the numeric ID of every account that would like to access it.

 To get these IDs message https://t.me/userinfobot in Telegram with '/start' and it will tell you your ID which will be 10+ digit number.
 Collect these for everybody who wants to use MUTHUR.